Australasian Journal of Philosophy

 If a paper is accepted for publication in AJP, the editor aims to notify referees of the verdict and of the identity of the author.
 We do not disclose the identity of referees to authors, even at that stage.
 We do not notify referees of final verdicts of 'reject'.

 Sometimes, particularly for submissions on relatively niche topics, referees do have knowledge or at least justified belief about the identity of the authors.
+This is increasingly common given the connected nature of the profession today and our requirement that referees be active researchers.
 This does not automatically disqualify the referee from providing a review.
 The question referees should ask themselves is: is there a conflict of interest in my reviewing this submission?
 If the referee knows the author from having seen a conference presentation or a preprint, for example, but has no other professional or personal connection with the author, then it is probably acceptable to provide a review.
-If in doubt, referees should contact the member of the editorial team who extended the invitation to review for further advice.
+If a referee has seen a previous version of the submission at another venue, that is also not a disqualifying fact.
+The editor is asking an expert peer for their opinion of the merits of a submission.
+The journal's interests are best served by having the best advice, even if that is advice from someone who has seen a previous version of the submission.
+Put bluntly, the Journal exists for its readers, not its authors, and otherwise qualified referees do not need to recuse themselves on the grounds that a paper may have a better chance of acceptance with another referee.

 ©Australasian Association of Philosophy